Education

 Teaching Philosophy and Approach

-Takeaki’s teaching philosophy is to create an environment that is supportive of the individual student’s development.
+Takeaki’s teaching philosophy is to create an environment that supports the individual student’s development.
 By applying the appropriate neuroscientific and physiological approach combined with the Suzuki pedagogy and philosophy, Miyamae believes that each student will be able to improve.

-Takeaki has been a neuroscience researcher since 1991 and a researcher at the University of Pittsburgh since 2004.
+Takeaki has been a neuroscience researcher since 1991 and has been affiliated with the University of Pittsburgh since 2004.
+Learn more on his website.